mikelmh025/Minghao-web-page/_pages/about.md

 News
 ======

+[2024 Winter] [Publication] Human and AI perceptual differences in image classification errors accpeted to AAAI25.

 [2024 Spring] [Mentorship] The undergraduate research team I led won the 2024 the DEANS' CHANCELLOR'S UNDERGRADUATE RESEARCH AWARD.
 (Less than 3% of selection rate)

 [2024 Spring] [Award] Selected as a Dissertation-Year Fellowship recipient for 2024-25.